 She looks like a seal point Siamese mixed with a fluffy something!

 Thank you!
 I was trying to find what type of Siamese she could be.
-Her mother abounded her and her siblings so I never saw her or the dad.

 She appears to have long hair, so she may be Himalayan.
 I cant see her paws, but if they are white she may be a Birman.